KPI Dashboards: A Comprehensive Guide

 When adding KPI graphs to a dashboard, it’s easy to get carried away.
 With so much data available from an ever-expanding array of sources, how do you avoid creating counterproductive dashboards and overwhelming your audience with information overload?

-Well, here’s 5 simple steps to get you going:
+Well, here are 8 simple steps to get you going:

-Once your dashboard is complete, share it with the intended audience.
+Once your dashboard is ready, share it with the intended audience.
 Ensure it's easily accessible, whether through email, a shared link, or integrated into your existing tools.
-Provide training or guidance if necessary to help users get the most out of the dashboard.
+Then make it part of your routine (weekly reviews, leadership meetings, team standups) so it drives real decisions instead of sitting unused.

 Creating a KPI Dashboard: Step by step video guide